gabogara/blackjack-proyect/README.md

 A simple **Blackjack** game built with **HTML, CSS, and JavaScript** as part of my General Assembly coursework.

 The player plays against the dealer, can **hit** or **stand**, and manages a small **bankroll** with fixed bets.
 The UI simulates a casino table with animated messages and sound effects for wins, losses, blackjack and game over.

+> This game is deployed at: [Play Live Demo Here](https://gabogara.github.io/blackjack-proyect/)
 ---

 ## Features